The Algonquin land claim

-The claim covers a territory of 36,000 square kilometres in eastern Ontario that is populated by more than 1.2 million people.
+The claim covers a territory of 36,000 square kilometres in eastern Ontario, an area with more than 1.2 million people.

 If successful, the negotiations will produce the province’s first modern-day constitutionally protected treaty.

-The Algonquins of Ontario assert that they have Aboriginal rights and title that have never been extinguished, and have continuing ownership of the Ontario portions of the Ottawa and Mattawa River watersheds and their natural resources.
+The Algonquins of Ontario (AOO) assert that they have Aboriginal rights and title that have never been extinguished and have continuing ownership of the Ontario portions of the Ottawa and Mattawa River watersheds and their natural resources.

 The boundaries of the claim are based largely on the watershed, which was historically used and occupied by the Algonquin people.

-This document is based on extensive consultation and feedback on the Preliminary Draft Agreement-in-Principle December 2012.
+The Agreement-in-Principle signed in 2016 is available for public review.
+It is based on extensive consultation and feedback on the Preliminary Draft Agreement-in-Principle that was publicly posted in December 2012.